GT5679/banc_lib/docs/trx_services.rst

     ├── trx.cfg             : The SmartBrick configuration file.
     └── trxServices.pl      : The main script.

-The 0B0A012345678900 directory represent the device under test.
+The 0B0A012345678900 directory represents the device under test.
 Its MField and AField are respectively "0B0A" and "012345678900".

 It contains two files : **key.cfg** and **admin.cfg** :